nikhil-RGB/Shuffle-Cipher-Desktop/README.md

 ### How to Use

-- Download the .jar file from the releases section.
+- Download the .zip file from the releases section.
 - Ensure you have JAVA 8/9 installed on your system.
-- Run the .jar file with your JRE/JDK.
+- Unpack the .zip file and follow the launch intructions in the release description.

 <br/>
 <i>Compatible with the <a href="https://github.com/nikhil-RGB/Shuffle-Cipher-Web">Web Shuffle Cipher</a></i>